nkuik/learning_plan/dsb_plan.md

 - Testing
 - [Deep Work](http://www.dansilvestre.com/deep-work-cal-newport/)

-## Why its relevant
+## Why it's relevant

 It is clear that DSB needs to make many changes if it is to reach its Digitalisation goals.
 A huge part of this is a change in how DSB develops software.
-If DSB wants to move "from fragile to agile", planning, development, testing, and deployment need to be move more towards a microservice archicture that favors distributed teams and limits bottlenecks.
+If DSB wants to move "from fragile to agile", planning, development, testing, and deployment need to be move more towards a [microservice archicture](https://www.martinfowler.com/articles/microservices.html) that favors distributed teams and limits bottlenecks.

-The movement towards [microservice software design](https://www.martinfowler.com/articles/microservices.html)--and containerized development--requires a diverse group of people with a diverse set of skills.
+The movement towards microservice software design--and containerized development--requires a diverse group of people with a diverse set of skills.
 It is clear that simply adding in a new technology [does not automatically change an organization's culture](https://queue.acm.org/detail.cfm?id=3185224), but a concerted effort to change attitudes, coupled with both technologies that foster faster development and individuals that understand the importance of communication, can lead to real change.

 ## How I want to get there